joehewett/blockchain-based-microgrids/ContractProducer/README.md

 ### Building
-***The ``run-grid.sh`` script will take care of all this***
+***The ``run-grid.sh`` script handles this***

-This is just a guide to building and running this project as a standalone should the need arise
+This is just a guide to building and running this project as a standalone, should the need arise.

 ***

-This project is managed by ``gradle v6.7`` .
-Therefore, to build the project you can run:
+This project is managed by ``gradle v6.7``.
+To build the project, run:
 ```bash
 ./gradlew build
 ```
-If you would just like to generate the Wrapper classes for the Solarity contract then you can run:
+To solely generate the wrapper classes for the Solarity contract then you can run:
 ```bash
 ./gradlew generateContractWrappers
 ```

 ### Containerising
-In order to containerise the producer run the following:
+To containerise the producer, run:

 ```bash
 docker build -f Dockerfile.local -t contract-producer .